ka1ch2n/ka1ch2n.github.io/_posts/articles/2016-09-20-Use-LaTeX-on-Mac-in-an-elegant-way.md

 ---
 layout: post
-title: Use LaTex on Mac in an elegant way
+title: Use LaTeX on Mac in an elegant way
 excerpt: "Install MacTeX + Sublime Text + Skim on Mac."
 modified: 2016-09-020T14:17:25-04:00
 categories: articles